The Promise of Capitalism Has Failed But You Can Still Win

 If all of the information above has left you feeling used, abused, and diminishing hope, don’t worry.
 Hope is within reach.

-The masses are beginning to revolt against capitalism and the increasing reach of huge corporations into their lives.
+The masses are beginning to revolt against the current system of capitalism and the’ increasing reach of giant corporations into their lives.

-Employees are growing more tired of working for soleless companies that only focus on profits and pleasing their shareholders at their expense.
+Employees are increasingly dissatisfied with working for soulless companies that focus solely on profits and pleasing shareholders at their expense.

-They are stealing more profits and demanding more time, diminishing their quality of life.
+Stealing more of the profits and demanding more time diminishes their quality of life.

-People are working for themselves more and more, creating a freelance economy.
-Employee-less businesses are growing and removing more and more people from the traditional job market and the clutches of soulless bosses and business owners.
+People are working for themselves increasingly, creating a freelance economy.
+Employee-less businesses are growing, removing more and more people from the traditional job market and the clutches of soulless bosses and business owners.

-Employeeless businesses include Uber, Lyft, Airbnb, and many other traditional freelance opportunities.
-Studies show that 40% of the United States workforce (60 million people) will be freelancing by 2020.
+Employeeless businesses include Uber, Lyft, Airbnb, and many other traditional freelance platforms.
+Studies indicate that 40% of the United States workforce (60 million people) will be freelancing by 2020.

 Live The Freedom Lifestyle

-Have you ever considered starting your own business?
-What if we all became small business owners, our duties being to enrich and enhance our lives, not just to earn money to spend on junk we don’t need, eat, sleep, and go back to work?
+Have you ever thought of becoming your own boss?
+What if we all became small business owners whose duties were to enrich and enhance our lives, not just to earn money to spend on junk we don’t need, eat, sleep, and then go back to work?

-How much money do you need to be happy?
-What would that number be if you were to end consumerism practices and purchase only what you need and the essentials to be happy?
+How much money do you really need to be happy?
+If you were to end consumerist practices and purchase only what you need and the essentials for happiness, what would that number be?
 It would be small and even more manageable than you think.

-The promise of capitalism has failed and its accompanying greed is a lie.
-More and more is not better when you neglect the people and things that are truly important in your life.
+The promise of capitalism has failed, and its accompanying greed is a lie.
+More is not better when you neglect the people and things that are truly important in your life.

 .